lupyuen/lupyuen.github.io/src/display3.md

 ## Power up the Display Controller
 run display_on

-## Actually we should wait here
-## for 500 milliseconds to Power Up
+## TODO: Wait 500 milliseconds to Power Up

 ## Dump the Hardware Revision
 md 29400024 1